BananaAccounting/Africa/RDC/cashflow/README.md

 * Insert the **company name** in the Company field.
 * Insert the **Designation of the entity number** in the Fiscal number field.
 * Insert the **Identification number** in the Vat/Sales tex number.

+The data inserted will be used to fill the header information of the report.

 ### Options
 * Select the **Options** tab.
 * Insert the **file from previous year**.

-The data inserted will be used to fill the header information of the report.
+This is optional: if the previous year file is selected it is used to calculate and then insert on the report the data in the EXERCICE N-1 column.
+If no file is selected, the EXERCICE N-1 column will be empty.

 ## How it works